 Yazdi Coffee

-Coffee is a popular drink in the world, but tea is more popular than coffee in Iran!
+Coffee is a popular drink worldwide, but in Iran, tea is even more popular than coffee!
 However, in some regions, the presence of coffee is more prominent and of cultural background and support.
 Yazd is considered one of these regions where coffee preparation has its own customs and methods.

 Coffee in Yazd

 Yazdi people also serve coffee in the ceremony they hold on the third day after the death of their deceased in their own way.
-There are different narrations about how coffee is brought to such ceremonies.
-Some people believe that it was due to the presence of caffeine and the relaxing nature of coffee, while some others believe that the sweetness of Yazdi coffee removes the bitterness caused by the death of loved ones in the hearts of mourners.
+There are various accounts of how coffee was introduced to these ceremonies.
+Some people believe that it was due to the presence of caffeine and the relaxing nature of coffee.
+Some also believe that the sweetness of Yazdi coffee helps alleviate the bitterness felt in the hearts of mourners after the loss of loved ones.
 At the same time, some Yazdi people believe that since coffee is black in color, it is considered to be in alignment with the color black, which is a sign of mourning in Iran.
 Yazdi coffee is distributed among the mourners on the third day of mourning for Imam Husayn (AS) and even on the days of Tasua and Ashura (9th and 10th of Muharram).

 The Preparation Method of Yazdi Coffee

-In the authentic and traditional way of brewing Yazdi coffee, they use a large copper pot and a large ladle, which is called “Kamchali” in the Yazdi dialect.
-The heat used for preparing this type of coffee is provided by burning charcoal.
+In the traditional method of brewing Yazdi coffee, a large copper pot and a sizable ladle—called a ‘Kamchali’ in the Yazdi dialect—are used.
+Charcoal is used to provide the heat for preparing this type of coffee.
 Rock candy, cardamom, and rose water are other ingredients used in Yazdi coffee.
 Rock candy of Yazd is famous in Iran because Yazdi people usually drink their tea with rock candy.
 The Yazdi rock candy has also found its way into Yazdi coffee and is used to sweeten it.
 Yazdi People also add rose water to coffee.
-There is a village near Yazd, called Dehbala, which is famous for its rose and rose gardens.
-Yazdi people believe that coffee will have the original aroma of Yazdi coffee when original Dehbala rose water is added to it.
+There is a village near Yazd, called Dehbala, which is famous for its roses and rose gardens.
+The people of Yazd believe that adding authentic Dehbala rose water gives Yazdi coffee its true aroma.

 National Registration of Yazdi Coffee